mpyan/candybar/README.md

 # candybar

-Unwraps all arrays in a JSON object and replaces them with their first element.
+Unwraps all arrays in an array of JSON objects and replaces each array with their first element.
 Great for handling objects containing single-element arrays.

 ## Install
 `npm install candybar`